krainet/KRAngular/README.md

 - Example of ngInfiniteScroll running with dummy REMOTE images
 - Example of api connection
 - Example of facebook-login (see /src/README.md to test it)
-- BootstrapUI (Bootstrap components written in pure AngularJS by the AngularUI Team)
+- AngularUI (Bootstrap components written in pure AngularJS by the AngularUI Team)
 - FontAwesome included as dependency (updatable)
 - Example of Interceptor to use your own cookies in headers (capturing req-resp)